 If you’re taking a long flight overseas (flights from Detroit go direct to Europe, Asia, and the Middle East), you’ll probably want to sleep on the plane, which means you’ll want to use your CPAP.
 There are battery-operated portable CPAP options, but not everyone is happy with these.
 (Sometimes, the pressure is limited, and it may not support all your accessories.)
 Also, you might want to save your battery for when you really get away from power at your destination.

 To ensure you’ll have power on your flight, you can use a tool like SeatGuru, which will show whether your seat will have an outlet for your CPAP.
 (Note: the SeatGuru mobile app is no longer available, but the same information is available on the website, which is mobile-friendly.)

 Powering CPAP at Your Destination

-You should also check the style of outlet at your destination.
+You should also check the style of the outlet at your destination.
 If it doesn’t match those we use in the US, you can find simple adapters at most travel stores.

 Cleaning CPAP at Your Destination

 Because bacteria on your CPAP machine are pumped right into your lungs, a dirty CPAP machine can put you at increased risk of catching a serious illness.
 So it’s important to keep your machine clean when you travel.

 Clean your CPAP more frequently than you do at home, but you can use the same recommended cleaning technique.
 It’s best to bring cleaning supplies with you–don’t count on being able to find suitable soap at your destination.
 And when it comes to water, if you can’t drink the water at your destination, don’t use it to clean your CPAP.

 People in Detroit find that traveling with CPAP causes many problems, which leads to: